phillszymanski/GoEngineerExercise/README.md

 1. Start both the backend API and frontend client (see Setup Instructions above)
 2. Navigate to `http://localhost:5173`
-3. Register a new account:
+3. a) Register a new account:
    - Click "Don't have an account?
 Register"
    - Enter username, email, and password
    - Click "Register"
+   b) Use the admin credentials:
+   - Email: admin@starshipapi.com
+   - Password: password
 4. You'll be automatically logged in after registration

 ### Features